 While most presenters focus more on the content’s message, they neglect things like repetitive phrases and audience distractions during their business presentation.
 As a presenter, you might have heard that these practices indicate a lack of practice and preparation.
 Every presenter’s desire is to engage his audience when delivering his business pitch.

 As a speaker, your goal is to capture and keep their attention to convince them to listen throughout the presentation and learn from your topic.
-To achieve this, avoid these eight phrases when addressing your audience:
+To achieve this, avoid these four phrases when addressing your audience:

 1. “You probably can’t read this, but…”